Berlin Tegel Airport: Terminal C

 Terminal C was opened in May 2007 as a temporary solution because all other terminals were operating at their maximum capacity.
 It was largely used by Air Berlin until its demise.
 It featured 26 check-in counters and gates numbered C38-C51, C60–C67 (Section C2), and C80-C89 (in the newest addition Section C3).
 From 2008 until August 2009, 5 additional aircraft stands were constructed and the building was expanded by approximately 50% of its original size, in order to handle another 1.5 million passengers per year.
-The extended terminal housed a transit zone for connecting passengers which did not exist at any other terminal at Tegel Airport.
+The extended terminal housed a transit zone for connecting passengers that did not exist at any other terminal at Tegel Airport.
 Due to noise protection treaties, the overall number of aircraft stands at the airport was restricted, thus aircraft stands on the apron (serving Terminals A and D) had to be removed for compensation.
 Terminal C was able to handle widebody-aircraft like Air Berlin's former Airbus A330-200s up to the size of a Boeing 747-400 but featured no jet bridges.